oracle/python-oracledb/doc/src/api_manual/module.rst

     The default value is True.

     The ``timeout`` parameter is the length of time (in seconds) that a connection may remain idle in the pool before it is terminated.
+This applies only when the pool has more than ``min`` connections open, allowing it to shrink to the specified minimim size.
 If the value of this parameter is 0, then the connections are never terminated.
 The default value is 0.

     The ``wait_timeout`` parameter is the length of time (in milliseconds) that a caller should wait when acquiring a connection from the pool with